eProsima-Private/AML-Tools/docs/rst/tutorials/aml_ip_collaborative_learning.rst

             return True

-The `main` function orchestrates the execution of the Model Manager Receiver node.
+The ``main`` function orchestrates the execution of the `Model Manager Receiver Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/model_manager_receiver.html#user-manual-nodes-model-receiver>`__.
-It creates an instance of the `ModelManagerReceiverNode` and starts its execution with the specified listener.
+It creates an instance of the ``ModelManagerReceiverNode`` and starts its execution with the specified listener.

 .. code-block:: python